Hamshika06/Inkwell/README.md

 # Inkwell
-We help the legal and operations teams at mid-size companies review incoming contracts against their own past agreements, catching deviations from their standard terms faster and cheaper than sending every contract to outside counsel
+We help small service businesses review contracts better, faster, and cheaper than hiring a lawyer for routine review.